just-buildsystem/justbuild/doc/tutorial/cross-compiling.md

-Cros compiling and testing cross-compiled targets
+Cross compiling and testing cross-compiled targets
 ==================================================

 So far, we were always building for the platform on which we were